Guide to Accessible Transport in Suffolk Coastal

 To join the forum telephone 01394 274345 or email email@example.com.

-Suffolk Coastal Disability Forum meetings are held quarterly (in January, April, July and October), and currently in the Council Chamber at Suffolk Coastal District Council's offices at Melton Hill, Woodbridge.
+Suffolk Coastal Disability Forum meetings are held quarterly (in January, April, July and October), and currently in the council chamber at the council's offices at Melton, Woodbridge.

 Guests can be invited to discuss particular areas of concern and to respond to members’ questions.
 Recent topics discussed have been issues relating to public transport, parking, paths and pavements, access to health services particularly issues affecting people getting to hospital, and access to leisure facilities.

 The forum has been consulted on the Suffolk Coastal Leisure Strategy, the review of polling stations, and, in particular, the play equipment at the Martello Park in Felixstowe.